 I've been interested in stoic philosophy since reading William Irvine's "Guide to the Good Life" in 2016.
-I've since read a lot of books on the subject.
-I do find the philosophy useful in daily life, but I wouldn't call myself a practicing stoic.
+I've read a lot of books on the subject since then.
+I find the philosophy useful in daily life, but I wouldn't call myself a practicing stoic.

 According to Wikipedia's explanation:

 [Stoicism] is a philosophy of personal ethics informed by its system of logic and its views on the natural world.
 According to its teachings, as social beings, the path to eudaimonia (happiness, or blessedness) is found in accepting the moment as it presents itself, by not allowing oneself to be controlled by the desire for pleasure or fear of pain, by using one's mind to understand the world and to do one's part in nature's plan, and by working together and treating others fairly and justly.

 The Stoics are especially known for teaching thatvirtue is the only goodfor human beings, and that external things—such as health, wealth, and pleasure—are not good or bad in themselves (adiaphora), but have value asmaterial for virtue to act upon.
 Alongside Aristotelian ethics, the Stoic tradition forms one of the major founding approaches to virtue ethics.

 My interest in stoicism sparked my interest in philosophy and ancient history, particularly Greek and Roman history.

 This is a transcript of my notes that I find useful to revisit.
 It's not a guide, but a reminder of stoicism's main principles.